Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

 Symptoms of a mild concussion could actually be the result of a slow bleed in the brain.
 If the bleeding is not stopped in time, the injury could be fatal.
 Even brain injuries that are, in fact, less serious can affect your life for years to come.
 Cognitive symptoms like forgetfulness and difficulty concentrating can continue for years after an accident.

 These, in turn, can lead to frustration, irritability, personality changes, and other mental health disorders.
-Injury victims are entitled to fair compensation for all the symptoms they will endure over their lifetimes.
+With sufficient evidence and medical documentation, injury victims may have grounds to seek compensation for the long-term symptoms they may endure due to the accident.

 Neck Injuries